 Advantages and Disadvantages of Clover Lawns

-There are two types of white clover lawns: pure clover lawns, which are best for areas with low or moderate traffic, and mixed grass-clover lawns, which are best for playing fields and other high traffic areas.
+In recent years, however, clover lawns have been experiencing a revival due to their many benefits and charms.
+There are two types: pure clover lawns, which are best for areas with low or moderate traffic, and mixed grass-clover lawns, which are best for playing fields and other high traffic areas.

 Advantages of Clover

-Clover lawns have many advantages over traditional bluegrass or bermuda grass lawns.
+Clover lawns have many advantages over traditional bluegrass or Bermuda grass lawns.

 Disadvantages of Clover